towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/tcp_udp_ip/udp_send_demo_OSX.markdown

 title: udp_send_demo_OSX
 categories:
   - tcp_udp_ip
+encoding: UTF-8
 ---

-UDP\_SEND\_DEMO \- a demo that sends a squence of doubles in network byte order to local or remote host
+UDP\_SEND\_DEMO - a demo that sends a squence of doubles in network byte order to local or remote host

 Syntax:
   UDP\_SEND\_DEMO